Is Baby Sleeping In Swing Safe? Tips & Alternatives To Try

 No, placing the baby in the swing for playtime is allowable, but letting the baby doze off in the swing is unsafe.
 Here are the reasons why swings are inappropriate as sleeping places for babies.

-1. Loose bedding: Babies may sleep on their sides rather than on their backs on the loose bedding of the swing.
+1. Loose bedding: It is seen babies sleeping on their sides rather than on their backs on the loose bedding of the swing.
 The loose bedding and padding may pose as suffocation hazards for babies, and could increase the risk of sudden infant death syndrome (SIDS) in babies younger than a year (1).
 According to Centers for Disease Control and Prevention (CDC) data, about 3,400 sudden unexpected infant deaths (SUID) occur annually in the US.
 Therefore, it is important that you do not let your baby sleep in the swing to avoid such risks.

 1. Weak muscle strength in babies: Infants lack adequate muscle strength to support their heads and keep their necks straight.
 Just like how you support a baby’s head with your hand when you pick them up, babies need support during sleep, too.
-A swing does not provide the required head and neck support (2).
+A swing may not be able to provide the required head and neck support.

 Babies need head and neck support which is absent in a swing.